gboehl/econpizza/docs/hank.rst

     # plot the dynamic responses using the pplot function from grgrlib
     pplot(xst[:30], labels=mod['variables'])

-Further details on the implementation and the yaml file can be found ...
+Further details on the implementation and the yaml file can be found `in the next section <https://econpizza.readthedocs.io/en/latest/method.html>`_ or `right below <https://econpizza.readthedocs.io/en/latest/tutorial.html#the-yaml-file>`_.